Quartz Creek Campground

 Directions

-From Anchorage, take Seward Highway to Sterling Highway south for 100 miles and turn onto Quartz Creek Road before reaching Kenai Lake.
+From Anchorage, take Seward Highway to Sterling Highway south for 100 miles.
+Turn onto Quartz Creek Road before reaching Kenai Lake.

 Amenities